 Alta Via 1 Food and Drink: Overview

 Food on the Alta Via is usually very good (and often excellent), with every rifugio offering a full complement of meals.
-This means you shouldn’t have to carry much food of your own, which is good, because there are virtually no shops along the way to stock up on your own supplies.
+This means you don’t have to carry much food of your own, which is good, because there are virtually no shops along the way to stock up on your own supplies.

 When staying in the rifugios you need to decide if you want just a bed, bed & breakfast or half-board (room, breakfast and dinner).
 In most cases the total price is going to end up pretty similar, although I sometimes found the full meal to be too much so was just fine ordering an €8-10 starter instead.